-Year 8 girl boarders moving up from Blake House or new pupils entering the School at 13+ enter one of three girls’ senior boarding houses (Anson, Hood and Howe), each with around 45 boarding pupils.
+Year 8 to Year 11 girl boarders moving up from Blake House or new pupils entering the School at 13+ enter one of three girls’ senior boarding houses (Anson, Hood and Howe), each with around 45 boarding pupils.
 There are leisure facilities that include day rooms, social rooms, kitchens, television rooms, a computer room and a house library.
 Each boarder has his or her own self-contained working and sleeping accommodation.
-Normally, Year 8 and 9 pupils will be in four-bedded rooms with bath and shower facilities nearby and those in Years 10, 11 and 12 will be in double or single study bedrooms with en-suite facilities.
+Pupils will be accommodated in four-bedded or double rooms, depending on their year group.

 Anson House provides boarding for around 50 girls from across the globe and is their home in the School where they can come to relax, recharge and regroup with their extended family.
 Known for its diversity and sociability, Anson provides a community girls can draw upon and be supported by, where each individual is valued, respected and cared for.

 Our aim is to create a relaxed and friendly environment from which the girls can step out ready to embrace any challenges with a smile on their face and the knowledge they have the full support of Anson behind them.
 The girls of Anson have a strong sense of loyalty and this enables them to take full advantage of the many and varied opportunities provided at the School.
 Within the house new girls will have a ‘buddy’ to support them and will also be part of a ‘family’ formed from a mixture of year groups.
 These dedicated support networks offer advice and guidance from peers, in addition to that provided by the house team of academic staff, and creates strong bonds between the years.